-An overview of ways to make your words sound, and be, funny ha-ha ☺
+An overview of 17 ways to add humor to make your words sound, and be, funny ha-ha ☺

 Varying types of verbal humor are used liberally by comedy writers to get a laugh.

 You may be familiar with a few of these word plays.
-Perhaps, use them yourself in your everyday conversations or your speech writing.
+Perhaps, you use them yourself in your everyday conversations or speech writing.

 But wait, there's more, a whole lot more...